If you are interested to Join our research team, the following positions are currently available at the Nanomedicine Lab:

 Centre for Doctoral Training in Regenerative Medicine

-The University of Manchester has been awarded an EPSRC/MRC Centre for Doctoral Training (CDT) for PhD studentships starting in September 2014.
-This will offer multidisciplinary training with internationally-leading expertise in bioengineering, stem cells, extracellular matrix, inflammation biology and clinical translation.
+The University of Manchester has been awarded an EPSRC/MRC Centre for Doctoral Training (CDT) for PhD studentships which offers multidisciplinary training with internationally-leading expertise in bioengineering, stem cells, extracellular matrix, inflammation biology and clinical translation.
 The CDT in Regenerative Medicine involves more than 50 leading research groups across the Faculties of Life Sciences, Engineering and Physical Sciences, and Medical and Human Sciences.
-For more information please see the attached Flyer and visit the CDT in Regenerative Medicine website.
+For more information please visit the CDT in Regenerative Medicine website.

 Tissue Engineering for Regenerative Medicine (MRes)